ahjm59/Deep.Learning.Specialization-DeepLearning.AI/README.md

 c) I now have a portfolio of end-to-end projects to showcase my skills on GitHub and during interviews.

-**In short, this specialization didn’t just teach me algorithms—it empowered me to build real AI solutions and laid the groundwork for my continued growth in deep learning!**
+**In short, this specialization didn’t just teach me algorithms, it empowered me to build real AI solutions and laid the groundwork for my continued growth in deep learning!**